 I found them in bulk at Whole Foods, and I think I got distracted by their cuteness as I was filling the bag because I came home with a couple of pounds of them.
 But this chili was such a success that I will be using them all the time now.

-They cook in practically no time under pressure in my Fagor Multicooker, to which I have recently added a stainless steel liner.
-I have to admit to spraying it with just the tiniest amount of oil because I was afraid the steel would stick more than the Fagor’s original non-stick pan.
-But I love the weight of the stainless steel pot, and I think it cooks more evenly than the non-stick.
+They cook in practically no time under pressure in an Instant Pot or in my Fagor Multicooker, to which I have recently added a stainless steel liner.
+I love the weight of the stainless steel pot, and I think it cooks more evenly than the non-stick.

 Here’s another time-saving tip.
 Whenever I have a lot of garlic to peel for a recipe, I use a trick I discovered a couple of years ago: